Updated: October 2019

 serious harm can be provided.
 In doing so, there will be no possibility to start a procedure in case of nonmaterial breach, avoiding specious and abusive action.

-ESBG welcomes many of the amendments the EP made to the Commission proposal, which goes in the
+ESBG welcomes many of the amendments the European Parliament made to the Commission proposal, which goes in the

-direction ESBG pointed, and encourages the EP to keep them during trialogues, such as:
+direction ESBG pointed, and encourages the European Parliament to keep them during trialogues, such as:

-On another note, ESBG found that some new provisions inserted in the EP Report are promising, but still need
+On another note, ESBG found that some new provisions inserted in the European Parliament report are promising, but still need

 further fine-tuning.
-ESBG therefore supports that Council and EP keep the suggested view during the coming
+ESBG therefore supports that Council and European Parliament keep the suggested view during the coming

 negotiations to ensure that: